 The commitments outlined in the NHS Long Term Plan (LTP) make clear that achieving parity of esteem – valuing mental health equally with physical health – is a key priority, though we acknowledge there is still some way to go in meeting this challenge.
 For services to be delivered effectively and for patients to feel supported and staff to feel confident, we need to facilitate better integration of physical and mental health for CYP.

-How NHS England and NHS Improvement is responding
+How NHS England is responding

 - Better understand the scale of the issue and how best we can provide support to the system to provide safe, compassionate and appropriate care for patients.